Ccode-archives/echo-lang/README.md

 # echo-lang
 A custom shell language made for educational purposes only.
-(May not work in some instances because of variable setting code.)
 # How to use
 ## set var
 ```